rootstrap/android-base-compose/README.md

 2. **Build with Android Studio**: Open the project in Android Studio and build it.

-Use sample-app branch as an example of how to setup your project (see the login/sign up examples).
+Use Example module as an example of how to setup your project (see the login/sign up examples).

 ## Tech Stack